izikeros/blog/content/posts/notes/python_convert_docstring_styles.md

 title: Python convert docstring styles
 ---

-When refacoring the project one might want to change docstring style e.g. from numpy-style to google-style.
+When refactoring the project one might want to change docstring style e.g. from numpy-style to google-style.
 At this point tool like Pyment comes in handy.

 # [Pyment](https://github.com/dadadel/pyment/)